WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/headings.md

 - Don't use extra line breaks or other formatting to increase heading spacing.
 Doing so may cause difficulties while viewing responsive webpages, specifically on mobile devices - where the layout is adjusted to the screen size automatically.

 ## Writing headings

+- Consider headings as an outline of its succeeding content.
+If the readers don't read the headings, they probably won't read the accompanying content.
+- Level-1 headings are supposed to convey the principal essence of the topic being discussed in the following body content.
+- Write short and succinct headings and put the most important idea at the beginning.
+- Be specific with your headings.
+You can write more specific headings as you move further down the heading hierarchy.